ozansarisoy/Price-Comparison-of-Product/README.md

 # Price-Comparison-of-Product
-The prices of the products are compared on the Amazon and flipkart site.
+The prices of the products are compared using python on amazon and flipkart.